uzairahm290/Eventra/README.md

 - Username: `devadmin`
 - Password: `Dev@12345!`

-Use the above credentials to sign in immediately after you start the API and frontend.
+Use these credentials to sign in after starting the API and frontend.

 ---